How does Docker help?

 - more than 1,200 articles and tutorials for SitePoint.com

 - books including Jump Start Web Performance, Browser Devtool Secrets, and contributions to many others.

 - Do I need to know specific languages or technologies?

 - How do I watch the videos?

-- You stream them online in your web browser so they're available everywhere.
-They're viewable on desktop or mobile devices.
+- You stream them online in your web browser.
+They're viewable on desktop or mobile devices and available from anywhere.

 - Can I download the videos?

 - If you're buying copies for lots of people in your organisation, contact me and I'll provide downloads.